What’s included in the Jungfrau Winter Hiking and Sledging Pass?

 How the map works

-How does the Jungfrau Hiking and Sledging Pass work?
+How does the Jungfrau Winter Hiking and Sledging Pass work?

-It is quite easy: on all the lines that allow unlimited traveling (see the map), you can board and enjoy the ride.
-You don’t need tickets.
-Show your pass when requested.
+It is quite easy: on all the blue lines that allow unlimited travel (see the map), you can board and enjoy the ride.
+You don’t have to buy tickets.
+Show or scan your pass when requested.

 How to start using the pass